blinksh/docs/docs/basics/tips-and-tricks.md

 Taping three fingers on the screen will bring a Blink menu in which you can set the Cover, Fill, and Fit setting, adapting Blink to different screens and devices.

+- Cover: Edge to Edge
+- Fill: Space at the Top and Bottom
+- Fit: 5 points on all sides

 ![img](tips-and-tricks/Cover-Fill-Fit.png)

 ### External Display: Apple TV